Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This air conditioner is compatible with a broad range of double-hung windows, enabling installation in apartments, offices, and bedrooms.
 A slide-out washable filter enables easy maintenance.

 The GE Window Air AHEC05AC 5000 BTU air conditioner is recommended for rooms of up to 150 sq. ft.
 This device is quite efficient, featuring numerous louvers and vents.
-It has a fixed chassis which installs easily in a variety of double-hung windows.
+It has a fixed chassis that installs easily in a variety of double-hung windows.
 The device includes an EZ mounting kit, providing the necessary hardware for installation on the window.
 However, with just two cooling modes and two fan speeds, this model has limited customization options.

 This GE Window Air AHEC05AC 5000 BTU air conditioner has mechanical dials for changing the fan speed and cooling and temperature easily.
 It has a washable filter, allowing for cost-saving maintenance.
 The chassis offers fast access to the slide-out filter for cleaning and the device comes with a standard three-prong plug, simplifying installation in wall outlets.
 With two-way adjustable louvers, this device offers control over the airflow direction.
 It fits on windows ranging in size from 21” through 36” wide.